 Residential homes are located throughout the community predominately grouped in small family clusters.
 Some are located near well maintained roads and utilities; others are more isolated.
-Subdivisions have more planning associated with them and are located in two primary community center areas: Sunset and Pine Hill as depicted on MAP 11 along with three other community center areas.
+Subdivisions have more planning associated with them and are in two primary community center areas: Sunset and Pine Hill.
 The Sunset housing subdivision is located along New Mexico State Route 53.
-The Pine Hill area located along BIA Route 125 in the southwestern part of the community has two subdivisions; the Ramah Navajo School Board, Inc. staff housing and the NHA housing; a Ramah Navajo School Board, Inc. mobile home park; NHA townhouses; and NAHASDA elderly duplex units.
-(TABLE 10) lists these housing developments areas.
+The Pine Hill area located along BIA Route 125 in the southwestern part of the community has two subdivisions; the Ramah Navajo School Board, Inc. staff housing and the NHA housing; a Ramah Navajo School Board, Inc. mobile home park; NHA townhouses; and NAHASDA elderly duplex units TABLE 13 lists these housing developments areas.